 Life for expats in Russia is generally comfortable, with expenses such as groceries and utility bills being fairly inexpensive even in major cities such as Moscow.
 Outside of the major metropolitan areas, prices are even cheaper, with lower bills for food and transportation.

-Two Russian cities make the cut in Mercer’s 2018 Quality of Living survey: Moscow (167th) and St. Petersburg (173rd).
-The cost of living in Russian cities compares with as follows:
+Two Russian cities make the cut in Mercer’s 2019 Quality of Living survey: Moscow (167th) and St. Petersburg (174th).
+Here are some comparisons of the cost of living in Russian cities compared with other places around the world:

 Cost of living in Moscow

 - 62% cheaper than New York

 - 19% cheaper than Madrid